Jedex: Decentralized Exchanges on Bitcoin Cash

-Jedex – Joint-Execution Decentralized Exchange – is a decentralized exchange design that leverages the performance and scalability of Bitcoin Cash to create a global, non-custodial, censorship-resistant token exchange.
+Jedex – Joint-Execution Decentralized Exchange – is a decentralized exchange design that leverages the performance and scalability of Bitcoin Cash to create a massively-parallel, non-custodial, censorship-resistant token exchange.
 Jedex is a proof of concept that demonstrates a variety of new contract techniques made possible by CashTokens, a proposal for Bitcoin Cash's May 2023 upgrade.

 Jedex is a set of contracts that work together to accept orders, match trades, and automatically settle tokens and BCH.